Backup and disaster recover for Azure applications

 You can also use a more manual approach for backup and restore:

-- Use the DATABASE COPY command to create a backup copy of the database with transactional consistency.
+- Use the Database Copy capability to create a backup copy of the database with transactional consistency.

 - Use the Azure SQL Database Import/Export Service, which supports exporting databases to BACPAC files (compressed files containing your database schema and associated data) that are stored in Azure Blob storage.
 To protect against a region-wide service disruption, copy the BACPAC files to an alternate region.